 Buffalo Niagara International is a 14- to 22-minute drive from downtown Buffalo on State Route 33 East.
 From there, three bridges connect this region of New York to Ontario, Canada: the Peace Bridge, the Lewiston-Queenston Bridge, and the Rainbow Bridge at Niagara Falls.
 From the Peace Bridge, take I-90 North to Route 198 East and follow it to Route 33 East, which leads to the airport.
 From the Lewiston-Queenston Bridge, take I-90 South to I-290 East, then to I-90 West.
 This also leads to Route 33 East, which goes to the airport.
 From the Rainbow Bridge, follow signs to Robert Moses Parkway East and take it to I-190 South, then follow the same directions as from the Lewiston-Queenston Bridge.

 Public Transportation and Taxis

 There are a number of public transportation options that run from the Buffalo Niagara International Airport to the city center and even as far as Ontario.
 The Metro Bus is the cheapest way to get downtown, with a one-way fare costing $2.
-You can take Route 24 Genesee, Route 27 Wende, or Route 68 George Urban, depending on where in the city you're going.
-The Paratransit—Niagara Frontier Transportation Authority's (NFTA) accessible, origin-to-destination bus—is an option for qualifying individuals as well.
+You can take Route 24 Genesee or for qualifying individuals, The Paratransit—Niagara Frontier Transportation Authority's (NFTA) accessible, origin-to-destination bus.

 Taxis are available on the arrivals level, near Crosswalk 3, and can cost $40 for a trip downtown or $100 to go to Niagara Falls.
 Uber, Lyft, and other rideshare services might be cheaper than a taxi and can retrieve passengers at designated pickup spots, which are located outside the baggage claim near Carousel 1.